joeyllm/joeyllm-website/README.md

 ## Where to edit content

 - The home page content lives at `src/app/(web)/(home)/content.ts`.
-Edit that file to change headings, gap statements, action paths and roadmap milestones.
+Edit that file to change headings, and text content.
 - Route-level content can be colocated as `content.ts` files next to each `page.tsx`.

 ## Build & lint